doingandlearning/node-ts-nov-23/review1.md

 1. **Setup:**

-   - Initialize a new Node.js project. (npm init -y // tsc --init)
+   - Initialize a new Node.js project. (npm init -y)
+	 - Optional initialize as a typescript project
-   - Install the required modules (dotenv, http, url, fs).
+   - Install the required modules (dotenv).

 2. **Generating HTML Dynamically:**